 - If you’re looking for something more ergonomic, see our guide to the best ergonomic mice.

-- On a tighter budget, see our gaming mice under $50.
+- On a tighter budget?
+See our gaming mice under $50.

 - Don’t forget to get yourself a decent mouse pad for gaming.

-- We feature a lot of wired gaming mice here, get yourself a mouse bungee to go with it.
+- We feature a lot of wired gaming mice here – get yourself a mouse bungee to go with it.

 The best budget gaming mice will offer a DPI rating in the tens of thousands.
 For 99% of gamers, that’s going to be completely unnecessary.
-DPI (Dots Per Inch) is a measurement of how much your mouse uses for every inch you move it.
-And while mouse DPI can have a noticeable effect on your performance in-game, the higher settings are too sensitive for all but the most delicate of activities.
+DPI (Dots Per Inch) is a measurement of how much your mouse moves for every inch you move it.
+And while mouse DPI can have a noticeable effect on your performance in-game, higher settings are often too sensitive for all but the most delicate of activities.
 Most gamers actually opt for a standard mouse DPI of around 400 to 1200.

 Weight is just one element of what we call form factor.
 Consisting not just of weight but also of shape and dimensions, form factor can vary depending on your preferred game genre.
-Heavier mice tend to be better for slow and precise movement, while lighter mice can move around easier and are great for less accurate but more maneuverable actions.
+Heavier mice tend to be better for slow and precise movements, while lighter mice can move around easier and are great for less accurate but more maneuverable actions.
 You can check out our guide to grip styles if you want to more accurately pick out the best gaming peripherals for your demands.

 - You might also like our guide to the best gaming keyboards.

-- Make sure you invest in a good gaming desk too
+- Make sure you invest in a good gaming desk, too.

 - Looking for a chair to complete your rig?
 See our list of top-rated gaming chairs.